cumtr/PG-SCUnK/README.md

 ![](images/ToySCUnKsRegions.png)

+n this plot, the header reports the name of the linear genome used as the reference, along with the proportion of the genome covered by SCUnKs (in this case, 19.92%).
+The numbers in square brackets indicate the proportions of the genome covered by Unique (U), Duplicated (D), and Split (S) SCUnKs.
-in this plot, each track represent the location of each type of SCUnK along the same genome.
+Below, each track represents the locations of each SCUnK type along the linear genome.

 You can install the dependances required by `FindSCUnKsRegions.bash` in the environment using :
 `mamba install -n PG-SCUnK-env bioconda::bwa=0.7.19 bioconda::samtools=1.21 bioconda::bedtools=2.31.1 bioconda::R=0.9.0`